 Lotte Lehmann was an avid writer of letters.
 You may read some of them elsewhere on this site, especially when they’re to famous people or to her companion, Frances.
-On this page, I’ll try to assemble letters that demonstrate many aspects of her life, both personal and professional.
+You can view a PDF from one of my Lotte Lehmann & Her Legacy iBooks that contains many of the letters she wrote to me (Gary Hickling).
+Further, on this page, I’ll try to assemble letters that demonstrate many aspects of her life, both personal and professional.

 This first letter demonstrates Lehmann’s constant support for young singers who asked her advice and support.
 This was written on train to Lincoln, Nebraska [postmark: Omaha], and sent to the Australian mezzo soprano Lieder singer, Katherine Castles (aka Kathleen Castles, Katrina Castles and Mrs. Michael Schwab), whom Lehmann had met on her 1937 Australian tour, New York, 19 February 1939.

 Left address of people important for your studies in bag on way to Los Angeles.
 Write immediately to Hollywood Hotel.
 I shall give nightletter from there to Melbourne so there shall be no delay.

 The following card, obviously sent shortly after the death of her husband, Otto Krause, was sent to Castles and is a rare occurrence of Lehmann using her husband’s name.

 To Katrina Castles, [New York], .
 Printed black-edged card.